allenporter/stream-addons/rtsp-to-web/DOCS.md

-# Home Assistant Add-on: RTSPtoWeb
+# Home Assistant Add-on: RTSPtoWeb - WebRTC

 ## How to use

 This add-on is a standalone server that proxies RTSP streams as WebRTC, and other streaming protocols.
-To work in Home Assistant, you also need to configure the *RTSPtoWebRTC* integration.
+To work in Home Assistant, you also need to configure the *RTSPtoWebRTC* integration which should automatically discover this service.

 See https://www.home-assistant.io/integrations/rtsp_to_webrtc/ for details on the integration and how it works in Home Assistant.